Prince George’s County Maryland Chapter Norfolk State University Alumni Association

 1. Provides words of encouragement and opening/closing prayer at all meetings, chapter programs and events.

 2. Distribute bereavement and Get-Well cards to Members who have lost a loved one, is experiencing illness, or hospitalized.
-In the absence of the Chaplain, the Corresponding Secretary will cover this duty.

 3. Provides words of encouragement and guidance for chapter members experiencing life events.